 One of my favourites so far?
 This surreptitious mansion in the middle of the Scottish highlands that’s packed with a history of famous visitors.
 Oh, and Coco Chanel used to live there.

-It’s important to point out that while urban exploring is a hobby with a bit of a cult following, I don’t condone actually breaking and entering someone’s property or making a hugely concerted effort to get in (I’ve seen videos of people crawling through tunnels to get into places).
+It’s important to point out that while urban exploring is a hobby with a bit of a cult following, I don’t condone actually breaking and entering someone’s property or making a huge effort to get in (I’ve seen videos of people crawling through tunnels to get into places).
 There are a few abandoned hospitals and schools in Scotland where local authorities have pleaded for people not to visit.
 I can understand why – people are idiots (frankly!) and it’s only a matter of time before somebody gets hurt, or does something stupid like set fire to the place.

 The bottom line is – if you’re going to explore an abandoned building, always be careful and aware of your surroundings.
 In derelict houses especially, the flooring can be very rough.

 A few years ago, I discovered an abandoned hostel in Orkney.
 It’s really cool – so cool that I started recommending it to people and even had it published on a list of off-beat things to do in the area.
 The problem?
 More people started visiting, obviously.
 The building, with missing stairs and the entire top of the stairs held together with a plank of wood, belongs to a family friend, and I think they got pretty worried that someone was going to hurt themselves, and it made me question whether I should have mentioned it.
-I still do, but I leave off the location now.

 So it’s with some trepidation that I’m sharing this post today, because although the secret is very much out and people will still visit regardless (after all, I discovered it on numerous Facebook posts), do I want to draw yet more attention to it?